organix/mycelia/OED.md

 or (-_natural_ × _base_ ^ _exponent_) if the _sign_ is negative.
 Note that the _base_ and _exponent_ are signed integers.
-Rational numbers may be encoded as an _exponent_ of -1, with the signed magnitude as the numerator, and the _base_ as the denominator.
+Rational numbers may be encoded as an _exponent_ of -1, with the signed magnitude as the numerator, and the (positive) _base_ as the denominator.

-The _String_ type represent an arbitrary-sized sequence of Unicode code-points.
+The _String_ type represents an arbitrary-length sequence of Unicode code-points.
 UTF-8 has become the default encoding for textual data throughout the world-wide-web, so we require explicit support for that encoding.
 Raw octet data (BLOBs) are also an important use-case,